StrongKey/fido2/sampleapps/java/basic/README.md

 ## Prerequisites

-- This service provider web application example must have a means of connecting with a StrongKey FIDO2 Server.
-You can install a FIDO2 Server either on the same machine as your service provider web application or a different one.
+- This service provider web application example must have a means of connecting with a StrongKey FIDO2 Server; you can install a FIDO2 Server either on the same machine as your service provider web application or a different one
-- You must have a Java web application server.
-These instructions assume you are using Payara (GlassFish).
+- You must have a Java web application server; these instructions assume you are using Payara (GlassFish)
-- The instructions assume the default ports for all the applications installed; Payara runs HTTPS on port 8181 by default, so make sure all firewall rules allow that port to be accessible.
+- The instructions assume the default ports for all the applications installed; Payara runs HTTPS on port 8181 by default, so make sure all firewall rules allow that port to be accessible
-- **The sample commands below assume you are installing this service provider web application on the same machine where StrongKey FIDO2 Server has been installed.** If you are installing on a separate machine, you may have to adjust the commands accordingly.
+- **The sample commands below assume you are installing this service provider web application on the same machine where StrongKey FIDO2 Server has been installed;** if you are installing on a separate machine, you may have to adjust the commands accordingly

 ## Installation Instructions